Troubleshoot your DNS settings

 Webflow hosting doesn’t need custom nameservers (also called name servers or NS records), so make sure you’re using the default nameservers of your registrar or DNS host, or that you’re managing your DNS records with the host where your NS records are pointed.

-For support, contact your DNS host’s helpdesk or check out their documentation on nameservers.
+For support, check out your DNS host’s documentation on nameservers.

 DNS propagation issues